 Well, the obvious argument against buying a fixer-upper is the amount of work involved.
 If you are not handy yourself, you will need contracted labor to help you make the necessary changes to your home.
 The professional labor costs are something you will want to keep in mind when you are framing your bid for the home.
 Also, you will want to consider how much of your time the various projects fixing up the home will entail.
 You will need to vet the professional laborers and then keep tabs on the ones you hire to see the project completes the way you want.
 Get a realistic idea of what you are in for with your fixer-upper.
 Do your research on the average cost for the remodeling you need.
 And keep a rainy day fund for those surprises that pop-up in every remodeling job.
 One last caveat: If you work against time (with an expiring lease or you have your current house up for sale), the fixing-up process can fray a few nerves.
 In some cases, buying a fixer-upper may mean living in the home while remodeling is going on -- amidst all the dust and the noise.

-The pros for buying a brand new home.
+The pros for buying a move-in ready home.

 The first big pro is a no-brainer: no painting, no carpeting, no knocking out walls, no plumbing fixes or electrical problems, no adding rooms or landscaping changes.
 Just moving in and unpacking boxes.
 New homes have all the modern conveniences:

 - the latest in design features like walk-in closets, hardwood floors or wall-to-wall carpets

 Not only is life simpler for move-in ready homes but financing is too.
 Loans for both fixer-uppers and move-in ready units depend on credit history, employment history, down payments, etc. When it comes to the 30-year fixed mortgage, however, the new move-in ready home may have an easier time qualifying for the loan.